American Health Care Association

-The American Health Care Association (AHCA) is a non-profit federation of affiliated state health organizations that represents more than 14,000 non-profit and for-profit nursing homes, assisted living communities, and facilities for individuals with disabilities.
-The organization's president and CEO is Mark Parkinson, a former governor of Kansas.
+The American Health Care Association (AHCA) is a non-profit federation of affiliated state health organizations that represents more than 15,000 non-profit and for-profit nursing homes, assisted living communities, and facilities for individuals with disabilities.
+Clifton J. Porter, II became CEO on 14 October 2024.

 The National Center for Assisted Living (NCAL) is a part of the AHCA.
 AHCA was founded in 1949 and is based in Washington, D.C.
 AHCA/NCAL works with Congress and the federal government to advocate for long-term care services.
-Membership is open to small and large health care facilities.
-Employees of member facilities or companies, such as administrators, directors of nursing, certified nursing assistants, and corporate staff, have access to the association’s educational and networking opportunities.
+Membership is open to health care facilities of all sizes.
+Employees of member facilities or companies, such as administrators, directors of nursing, certified nursing assistants, and corporate staff, have access to the association's educational and networking opportunities.